 Binghamton University - Science 1, Room 106

-This year, PARTICIPANTS will assist in the ongoing research and archaeological INVESTIGATIONS at the prehistoric Boland Site, located along the Susquehanna River in Tioga County, NY (about 15 miles west of campus).
+This year, PARTICIPANTS will assist in the ongoing research and archaeological INVESTIGATIONS at the historic Native American site of Queen Esther's Town located along the Chemung River in Athens, Pennsylvania (about 40 miles west of campus).
 The site has multiple time periods ranging from hunter-gatherer camps (c.
 2500-1000 B.C.) to an agricultural community (c.
 A.D.
-1000-1300).
-Previous excavations have discovered a diversity of lithics (points, tools, rough stone, fire-cracked rock) and pottery.
-Storage/refuse pits and hearths are also part of the community patterning at the site.
+1000-1300), but the main component we will investigate is the 1700s town of Delaware Indians governed by Esther Montour.
+Geophysical survey with magnetometers and drones is already underway to identify features that archaeologists will investigate.

 - CAP instructors will tailor field activities to your INTERESTS, skills, and physical abilities.